Top Picks for Best Inflatable SUPs for Fishing | 2023

 • Save

 The Bote HD Aero is ready for your fishing adventures.
-Significantly lighter and narrower (though still 34” wide) than the Rackham Aero, the HD Aero is faster and more nimble.
+Significantly lighter and narrower (though still 34” wide) than the Rackham Aero, the HD Aero is faster and more nimble while still keeping most of the fishing-specific features.

 There are mounting points for Bote’s paddle sheath (included) on the nose of the board and rack-foot receivers on the back of the board for either of Bote’s tackle rack options (not included).
 Additional D-rings are spaced to anchor a Bote Kula cooler (for your catch or your lunch… or both), and two spacious cargo areas can hold the rest of your equipment.